 Individuals who are residents in Denmark are subject to full tax liability (i.e. liable to tax on their worldwide income unless the individual is considered to be tax resident in another country according to a double taxation treaty [DTT]).

-An individual who is fully tax resident in Denmark will, as a main rule, be taxed according to the ordinary tax scheme by up to 52.05% (55.89% including AM tax, which is also income tax for DTT purposes).
+An individual who is fully tax resident in Denmark will, as a main rule, be taxed according to the ordinary tax scheme by up to 52.06% (55.89% including AM tax, which is also income tax for DTT purposes) in 2020.
 A number of deductions are applicable; consequently, the effective tax rate is lower in most cases.

 An individual not fully tax liable may have limited tax liability to Denmark.
 Limited tax liability is restricted to income from Danish sources, listed in the Danish Tax at Source Act, Section 2, including: